espocrm/documentation/docs/development/jobs.md

 # Jobs

-Sometimes it's reasonable to execute the script in background.
+Sometimes it's reasonable to execute some actions in background.

 ### Scheduling job